 Regulatory Process

-The BSSA transmission line is proposed to be constructed in both Minnesota and South Dakota, and the two states have different regulatory processes and timelines.
+The BSSA transmission line will be constructed in both Minnesota and South Dakota, and the two states have different regulatory processes and timelines.
 Both state processes follow relevant laws and rules, and consider potential impacts on the environment, residents in the routing area, and orderly development of the region.
-On January 30, 2025, the South Dakota Public Utilities Commission (SD PUC) approved the Facility Permit Application for the South Dakota portion of the project.
+On January 30, 2025, the SD PUC approved the Facility Permit Application for the South Dakota portion of the project.

 Minnesota regulatory process